Code-dig-ger/Backend/README.md

 ```

 ### Update requirements file (Critical)
-If you have installed new depcodendency, the pip freeze command lists the third-party packages and versions installed in the environment.
+If you have installed new dependency, the pip freeze command lists the third-party packages and versions installed in the environment.

 **Windows**
 ```
 pip freeze > requirements.txt